 - Peroneal nerve

 Together these structures help to stabilise the knee joint against backward and external (outward) rotation forces on the knee.

 Causes and classifications

 The structures in this area are most commonly injured as a result of a hyperextension (over straightening) force from the front and inside of the knee joint.
 What most commonly happens in sporting injuries is that these soft tissue structures are pulled away from their bony attachments.

-PLC injuries can be divided into grade 1, 2 or 3 depending on the severity and extent of injury.
-They are classified depending on the degree of joint gapping when the therapist manually stresses the lateral joint, as well as the end feel when performing this movement.
-Grade 1 injuries demonstrate a 3-5 mm gap with a clear end point.
-Grade 2 injuries demonstrate 5-10mm gaps, still with a clear end point.
+PLC injuries can be divided into grade 1, 2 or 3 depending on the severity and extent of the injury.
+They are classified depending on the degree of joint gapping when the therapist manually stresses the lateral joint, as well as the end, feel when performing this movement.
+Grade 1 injuries demonstrate a 3-5 mm gap with a clear endpoint.
+Grade 2 injuries demonstrate 5-10mm gaps, still with a clear endpoint.
 Grade 3 injuries demonstrate more than a 10mm gap, with a very soft or even nonexistent end-feel.

-Treatment of a PLC injury depend on the severity of the injury and the timescale following injury in which the injury is diagnosed.
+Treatment of a PLC injury depends on the severity of the injury and the timescale following injury in which the injury is diagnosed.